lukaspfitscher/Agent2/README.md

     added to the context to make the model aware.
     This keeps Agent2 modular and minimalistic.
 - No fixed agent structure:
-    Deciding which agent to spawn is up to the agent itself Guidance can be given in the model context
+    Deciding which agent to spawn is up to the agent itself.
+    Guidance can be given in the model context
-- No GUI overhead
+- CLI interfce only: No GUI overhead
 - No guardrails: This is done be user restriction, linux offers lots of tools to restrict a user
 - No memory / No RAG: not an essential feature
-- No MCP integration: a CLI tool exists for this "mcp-cli"
+- No MCP integration: a CLI tool exists for this "`mcp-cli`"
 - No Multi-modal: CLI tools can handle this: `python-llm`,`aichat`,`curl`

 ## Environment
-- Because Agent2 is a CLI tool you can execute it whereever you want.
-  The agent doesnt care if it runs directly on your local machine or in an environment(docker, podman...).
+- Because Agent2 is a CLI tool it can runs directly on your local machine or in an environment(docker, podman...).

 ## Protocol overview
 - The user can input after a orange "USER:\n"
-- Enter key is a normal new line
-- The user can submit it's input with ctrl+d (Standard Unix of "end of input")
+- Enter key is a normal new line, submit with ctrl+d (Standard Unix of "end of input")
-- The communication between llm and host is kept simple:
+- The communication between LLM and host is kept simple:
   The LLM triggers command execution by wrapping the command around agent2_command_start and agent2_command_end at the end of it's response.
   The command gets execute and the output/error is pipe back to the LLM.